-Hunt Companies is responsible for the development, revitalization and asset management of over 1,300 entitled acres and more than 500,000 square feet of residential and commercial space on O‘ahu, Maui, Kaua‘i, and Hawai‘i Island.
+In Hawai‘i, Hunt is responsible for the development, revitalization and asset management of more than 500 entitled acres and 500,000 square feet of industrial and commercial space.

 OMC is one of the largest projects and the most successful Military Housing Privatization Initiative (MHPI) projects ever undertaken by the Department of Defense.
 Hunt Companies and its affiliates provide development, construction, property and asset management services, employing over 200 professionals and $55 million in infrastructure investment.

-Hunt Capital Partners is a leader in the multifamily investment industry with a focus on affordable rental housing and investments utilizing Federal and State Low-Income Housing, Historic and Solar Tax Credits.
-Over the past eight years, Hunt Capital Partners secured tax credit equity for over 700 units of affordable rental housing in Hawai‘i.
+Hunt Capital Partners is a leader in the multi-family investment industry with a focus on affordable rental housing and investments utilizing Federal and State Low-Income Housing, Historic and Solar Tax Credits.
+Over the past 10 years, Hunt Capital Partners secured tax equity for over 1,100 units of affordable rental housing in Hawai‘i.
 Moss has served as general contractor for many of these projects.

 Hunt's wholly owned subsidiary, CGL Management Group, offers planning, project management, design, and facilities management services for social infrastructure projects and public facilities on behalf of governments and other municipal organizations.
 The Hawai‘i Department of Public Safety, the agency responsible for correctional facility administration in Hawai‘i, hired CGL to assess its facilities, develop a capital improvement plan, and install a computerized maintenance management system in 2016.
 CGL assessed over 1 million square feet of space in nine facilities on five Hawaiian islands.